-It doesn’t matter if you own an old Mac or a new one; there will come a time when the startup of your computer becomes slow, Mac itself starts to underperform, and apps are no longer responding.
+It doesn’t matter if you own an old Mac or a new one; there will come a time when your computer startup becomes slow, Mac itself starts to underperform, and apps are no longer responding.

-Even though Macs are considered to be fast and long-lasting computers, in the world of technology, there are no miracles, and nothing is permanent.
-Therefore, it is entirely normal for your Mac to be experiencing technical issues.
+Even though Macs are considered fast and long-lasting computers, in the world of technology, there are no miracles, and nothing is permanent.
+Therefore, it is normal for your Mac to be experiencing technical issues.

-The desktop is the first thing you see after you boot your Mac, so why not start improving your computer’s performance by cleaning up the desktop?
+The desktop is the first thing you see after you boot your Mac, so why not improve your computer’s performance by cleaning up the desktop?

 Check Storage Space